 Small wind turbines used in residential applications typically range in size from 400 watts to 20 kilowatts, depending on the amount of electricity you want to generate.

-To help you determine what size turbine you'll need, first establish an energy budget.
+A professional installer will help you determine what size turbine you'll need.
+First establish an energy budget.
 Because energy efficiency is usually less expensive than energy production, reducing your home's electricity use will probably be more cost effective and will reduce the size of the wind turbine you need.

 The height of a wind turbine's tower also affects how much electricity the turbine will generate.
-A manufacturer should help you determine the tower height you will need.
+A professional installer should help you determine the tower height you will need.

 Estimating Annual Energy Output

 An estimate of the annual energy output from a wind turbine (in kilowatt-hours per year) is the best way to determine whether it and the tower will produce enough electricity to meet your needs.

 A professional installer can help you estimate the energy production you can expect.
 The manufacturer will use a calculation based on these factors:

 - Particular wind turbine power curve